np-codey/ArmorAffectsMovement/README.md

 ## TODO

+- Test how spells interact with the mod
 - Put a message on the UI somewhere indicating the rough level of restriction.
 E.g. "Light armor burden, medium armor burden, heavy armor burden"
 - Running uses more endurance, as a function of weight (maybe?)